 Jewel Bako has been around since the turn of the century, 2001 to be exact and it’s owned by husband and wife team Jack and Grace Lamb.
-You come to this East Village for sushi crafted by Chef Mitsunori Isoda who delivers traditional sushi in a modern way.
-Ingredients are seasonal, flown over from Japan where possible and the wasabi root is even hand grated with shark skin before your eyes around the omakase table.
+You come to this East Village institution for sushi, crafted by Chef Mitsunori Isoda who delivers traditional sushi in a modern way.
+Ingredients are seasonal, flown over from Japan where possible and the wasabi root is even hand grated with shark skin right before you around the omakase table.
 I dined here during March 2013.

 We go for the omakase at $75 per head – a variety of fish is served including medium to fatty toro, uni and squid.
 17 pieces came and here are some of the hand-crafted treats.
 An amuse bouche of tuna over a crispy rice ball should never go amiss.